 The irrepressible voice and champion of women who dare to dress, “Tzippy” has spent a lifetime collecting remarkable antique clothes, hats and accessories, assembling them into into ecstatic sui generis outfits she shares with the world from the seat of her pink Shinola bicycle and turquoise Bianchi bike.
-She’s modeled for Lanvin, Australian Vogue, and TJMaxx; New York Magazine, Avenue, Collectors on Collecting, Emirates’ Woman, the LA Times, T magazine, The San Francisco Chronicle, Zoomer, Buffalo Today, M&V Magazine, and the New York Times have featured her story and astonishing creations.
+She’s modeled for Lanvin, Australian Vogue, TJ Maxx, Lulu Frost, Michael Hill; New York Magazine, Avenue, Collectors on Collecting, Emirates’ Woman, the LA Times, T magazine, The San Francisco Chronicle, Zoomer, Buffalo Today, M&V Magazine, Hadassah Magazine and the New York Times have featured her story and astonishing creations.

 Ms. Salamon’s parents, both Hungarian Jews, survived the Holocaust and fled to Israel, where Tzippy was born.
 The family later immigrated to New York City, where her father worked as a master tailor and her mother as a skilled dressmaker.
 Tziporah found her way into many aspects of the fashion and style industry, and today, when asked about her career, invariably replies, “I dress.”

 Her live entertainment projects include THE ART OF DRESSING, an intimate two hour seminar featured in New York Magazine and LA Times; TZIPPY’S TALES, a chronological journey of one woman’s style over the decades; and THE FABRIC OF MY LIFE, a sartorial autobiography, a scripted one-woman show.
-Her book, THE ART OF DRESSING, published by Rizzoli is due out April 4th, 2017.
+Her book, THE ART OF DRESSING, published by Rizzoli is available in bookstores and Amazon.
+Tziporah is one of the leads in the documentary ADVANCED STYLE.

-Tziporah is available as a commercial spokesperson, for film and television projects, and for speaking engagements and special events.
+Tziporah is available as a model and commercial spokesperson, for film and television projects, and for speaking engagements and special events.